-- 5. Increased RMZs.
-The Director shall increase the fish and wildlife habitat conservation area RMZ width where the standard RMZ is inadequate to prevent significant adverse environmental impacts or to address hazards associated with the site or the proposed alteration or development.
+- 5. Increased buffers RMZs for aquatic habitat areas.
+The Director shall increase the aquatic habitat conservation area buffer RMZ width where the standard RMZ buffer is inadequate to prevent significant adverse environmental impacts or to address hazards associated with the site or the proposed alteration or development activity.
 The Director may increase the buffer up to a maximum of two times the standard width.
-The Director shall consider increasing the RMZ when any of the following conditions are present: - a.The composition, quality and density of the buffer vegetation is insufficient to protect the habitat area; - b.
+The Director shall consider increasing the aquatic habitat buffer RMZ when any of the following conditions are present: - a.
+The composition, quality and density of the buffer vegetation is insufficient to protect the habitat area; - b.
 There is evidence of historical or current susceptibility to severe erosion, channel instability, or aggrading; - c.
 There are multiple channels or islands present; or - d.
-The land adjacent to the ordinary high water mark and extending throughout the standard habitat buffer is steeply sloped (greater than forty percent (40%) slope) and there are no designated landslide hazards such that an increased buffer may be required to protect ecological functions.
+The land adjacent to the ordinary high water mark and extending throughout the standard habitat buffer is steeply sloped (greater than forty percent (40%) slope) and there are no designated landslide hazards such that an increased buffer may be required to protect ecological functions. - 6.
+Riparian Management Zone or Buffer averaging.
+The Director may allow averaging of the standard RMZ or buffer widths of fish and wildlife habitat sites in accordance with an approved habitat management plan on a case-by-case basis.
+In cases involving Type S waters, buffer averaging can only be used when necessary to accommodate a single family residential development or residential development of four (4) lots or less (as described in SMP Section 5.5.B.5).
+With RMZ or buffer averaging, the RMZ or buffer width is reduced in one location and increased in another location to maintain the same overall standard-buffer area.
+Proposals for RMZ or buffer averaging shall meet all the following: - The fish and wildlife habitat conservation area Fish and wildlife habitat conservation area RMZ or buffer has not been averaged or reduced by any prior actions administered by Kittitas County; - b.
+No feasible site design could be accomplished without buffer averaging; - c.
+The RMZ or buffer averaging will not reduce habitat functions or adversely affect anadromous fishsalmon habitat; - d.
+The minimum width of the RMZ or buffer at any given point is at least seventy-five percent (75%) of the standard width, or thirty (30) feet, whichever is greater; and e.
+The area that is added to the RMZ or buffer to offset the reduction is well-vegetated or will be densely planted with native vegetation along with monitoring and management to ensure that it becomes so.
+The Director may require such native vegetation enhancement if needed to ensure this criterion is met.